- The John Carroll School Mission

 Parental Absence from Home

-Parents who expect to be away from home overnight or for an extended period of time should supply the attendance office with the name, address, and telephone number of the adult responsible for the student in their absence.
+Parents who expect to be away from home for an extended period of time should supply the attendance office with the name, address, and telephone number of the adult responsible for the student in their absence.
+The contact for such a situation would be the student’s school counselor.

 Attendance for Testing